GIfatahTH/states_rebuilder/examples/001-flutter_default_counter_app/README.md

 * To set the state of the counter and notify listeners from outside the `builder` method we use `ReactiveModel` key.

-* In a similar fashion as used in Flutter, ReactiveModel keys are used to control a ReactiveModel from outside the widget where is is created, ReactiveModel key inherited all the state and behavior of the ReactiveModel is is associated with.
+* In a similar fashion as used in Flutter, ReactiveModel keys are used to control a ReactiveModel from outside the widget wheres is created, ReactiveModel key inherited all the state and behavior of the ReactiveModel it is associated with.

 > Before update 1.15.0 you can created local ReactiveModels outside the any observer, this no longer supported.